Houston County, Texas: History

-Samuel Cartmill Hiroms (1836–1920) was born in present-day Polk County, his parents having been among Stephen F. Austin's "Old 300" families.
-Hiroms was an educator and a surveyor, who served in the Confederate Army.
-His second wife Emily Ann (née Johnston, 1853–1948) and he settled in the Creek community of Houston County.
-Their homestead was adjacent to what is now the Austonio Baptist Church on State Highway 21 in Austonio, Texas.

-Collin Aldrich (1801–1842) was a veteran of the Battle of San Jacinto, and was the first judge in Houston County, having served during the Republic of Texas from 1837 to 1841.

-Eli Coltharp established his Coltharp Hill in Houston County near Kennard.
-The store, post office, gristmill, cotton gin, blacksmith shop, and millinery shop were located on the stagecoach route west of Nacogcoches in Houston County.
-When the railroad bypassed the Contharp community, many of the residents relocated to work at a nearby sawmill.

-James Murphy Hager of Kentucky and his wife Nacoma (née Clark) established the Hagerville community in the 1840s.
-Hager was a farmer, cabinet maker, and blacksmith.
-The stagecoach from Nacogdoches to Navasota ran beside the Hagers' log home.
-One of the Hager sons donated land for a church and a school.
-A post office was at Hagerville from 1891 to 1905.

 The Four C Mill operated in Houston County during the first two decades of the 20th century.
 R. M. Keith, agent of the Central Coal and Coke Company in Kansas City, Missouri, began buying virgin timber in the fall of 1899.
 Lumber to construct the new mill was cut by a small sawmill purchased in early 1901 from J. H. Ratcliff.
 Keith organized the Louisiana and Texas Lumber Company to operate the Four C. The mill was producing 300,000 board feet of lumber daily by June 1902.
 Ratcliff Lake, now a United States Department of Interior recreational site, was the millpond for the Four C. The Texas Southeastern Railroad laid track from Lufkin to haul out the lumber.
 The town of Ratcliff was separated from the Four C by a fence, built to discourage the mill workers from spending their money outside the company town.
 The 120,000 acres were in time exhausted, and by 1920, the mill shut down.